Silicon Valley Couple Uses Facebook to Raise $3.5M to Help ‘Reunite’ Immigrant Families Separated at Border

 The couple met and fell in love while studying at Bowdoin College in Maine, and both would join the ranks of Facebook’s first 300 employees after graduating in 2006, according to a media release from the private liberal arts school.

 While some of the Facebook campaign’s steam has come from larger donations by the Willners’ Silicon Valley connections, the couple told the Mercury News that most give $5 to $10.
-At one point on Sunday, it was attracting $40,000 an hour, and for a few hours on Monday, $2,000 a minute.
+At one point on Sunday, it was attracting $40,000 an hour, and for a three hours on Monday, $4,000 a minute.

 In a tweet Monday, RAICES said “more donations than (it’s) ever had” poured in in recent days, enough to crash the organization’s website.
+In a Facebook post, they said staff was “occasionally crying around the office all day when we check the fundraising totals.”

 “I have no better way to describe it than just absolutely stunned and incredibly grateful because the funds that have been raised will enable us to do so much work,” Jenny Hixon, the director of education and outreach at RAICES, told the Bay Area newspaper.